hsc-latte/hs32core-rtl/docs/isa.rst

 Encoding formats
 -------------------------------------------------------------------------------

 The base HS32 ISA describes 2 instruction encodings I/R. All instructions are a fixed 32-bits long and must be aligned on a 4-byte boundary in memory.

 .. note:: The behaviour of executing from an unaligned address is undefined.

 Furthermore, each encoding has its opcode, destination register (Rd) and source register (Rm) fields in the same position to simplify decoding.

 **I-Type**:
-    Describes an operation involving Rd, Rm and a 16-bit immediate value.
-    The immediate will be reconstructed as a sign-extended 32-bit value, with bits ``imm[31:16]`` set to ``imm[15]``.
+    This encoding describes an operation involving Rd, Rm and a 16-bit immediate value.
+The immediate is reconstructed as a sign-extended 32-bit value, with bits ``imm[31:16]`` set to ``imm[15]``.

 .. bitfield::
     :bits: 32